 It might be that the residents feel they can source contractors and maintenance for a lower cost than the landlord has, it may be that the building isn't being maintained well, or that communal areas within the building aren't being kept clean and tidy, which the manager of the building is responsible for.
 Coddan have an expert RTM company formation team available online to answer questions, and to manage the information gathering and registration of your right to manage company in England, Scotland, Wales and North of Ireland, if you decide that it is the right option for your home, wherever you are based.

 It only applies to buildings which have two or more flats or apartments, and only for certain leaseholders, so you need to be sure that you qualify before seeking to establish an RTM company, and there are a number of important factors that need to be covered, which can be complicated.
 Seeking professional advice from qualified legal advisers is recommended, as this ensures that all aspects of the agreement are covered, all residents are included in the decisions made and given the option of joining the newly incorporated RTM company, that the landlord provides all the relevant information from insurance to pre-existing contracts, and that the ongoing management of the building is correctly carried out.

-If you are looking to set-up an RTM company online in England, Wales, Scotland and Northern Ireland, then Coddan's team of companies formation advisers are available to guide you through this RTM company incorporation process.
-No matter where you are based, our expert team will be able to answer any questions you may have about beginning the RTM company registration process, what information you need to provide, the costs of registering an RTM company, and how to decide who holds what responsibilities within the right to manage company, and whether to nominate a resident as overall manager or outsource the role to a professional management company.
+If you are looking to set-up an RTM company online in England, Wales, Scotland and Northern Ireland, then Coddan's team of companies formation advisers are available to guide you through this RTM organisation incorporation process.
+No matter where you are based, our expert team will be able to answer any questions you may have about beginning the RTM company registration process, what information you need to provide, the costs of registering an RTM association, and how to decide who holds what responsibilities within the right to manage company, and whether to nominate a resident as overall manager or outsource the role to a professional management company.